-For the year ended June 30, 2016, the annual money-weighted rate of return of the Plan, was 0.4%.
+For the year ended June 30, 2017, the annual money-weighted rate of return of the Plan, was 14.1%.
 The money-weighted rate of return expresses the Plan's investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-The inflation rate as of June 30, 2016 is 2.5%.